Visit Frances Slocum State Park and a 250 year old kidnapping site

 Frances would be adopted by a childless Delaware chief and his wife.
 They renamed her Weletawash after their late daughter.
 “When the Indians thus lose all their children, they often adopt some new child as their own and treat it in all respect as their own,” Frances recalled.
 “This is why they often carry away the children of white people.”

 While walking through the woods one day, Weletawash encountered a Miami Warrior named Shepoconah, who was injured in battle.
-She took the brave to her adopted parent’s home and nursed him back to health.
+She took the brave worrier to her adopted parent’s home and nursed him back to health.
 She would go on to marry him, giving birth to four children, of which two daughters would live to adulthood.
 After the marriage, Frances joined Miami and took the name Maconaquah or Little Bear.
 Her travels would take her through Niagara Falls, Detroit, and then ultimately to near Fort Wayne, Indiana, after the War of 1812.
 “This was now my home, and we lived there for thirty years, I suppose,” Frances said.

 For 59 years, Frances Slocum lived amongst the Native Americans without ever speaking to her family.
 In 1835, an Indian Trader was visiting Slocum’s Miami village.
 The trader, named Colonel George Ewing, spoke the Miami language fluently.
 During his visit, he talked to Frances, who, by this point, had long forgotten how to speak English.
 Frances told him she was a white woman who, as a small child, was kidnapped.
 She told Ewing her white family’s name was Slocum, and they were Quakers farmers.
 In an attempt to reunite Frances with anyone still living in her family, he sent a letter to a Pennsylvania newspaper asking if someone had a relative kidnapped by Indians during the Revolutionary War.